-If you eat bell peppers you may wonder if they are okay for dogs.
-Can canines consume capsicum?
-Whether it’s the red, green, yellow or orange variety we have answers.
+Are you wondering if bell peppers are okay for your dog to eat?
+For the red, green, yellow or orange variety – we have answers!

-These rainbow-colored veggies are obviously healthy and this generally applies to dogs as well.
-There are, however, some things to know before serving bell peppers.
+First off, these veggies are obviously healthy and this generally applies to dogs as well.
+But there are a few things to consider before feeding a bell pepper.

-People normally eat these crunchy and light vegetables as part of a recipe.
-It would be best if your dog chowed down on plain bell peppers.
-Learn more about sharing!
+When you think about it, people normally eat these crunchy and light vegetables as part of a recipe.
+By contrast, it’d be best to limit your dog to plain bell peppers.

 Fully ripened bell peppers are best.
 The healthiest choice for dogs are the red-colored kind.